 Here he is.
 It turns out I had a scan of an old period photograph that my family got hold of on my computer.

-Did I mention he was a drummer boy in the Boer War too..?
-I have absolutely no idea of the horrors this man would have seen, or the daily terror he would have lived in.
-He then went off to fight in the Second World War with his son – my grandfather John – and the two of them survived that too.
-Just to provide for their families and their descendants so they could sit around on their arses doing things like drawing comics instead of getting a proper job.
+Did I mention ‘Pop’ Ernest was a drummer boy in the Boer War too, near the beginning of his life..?
+I have absolutely no idea of the horrors this man would have seen, or the daily terror he could and would have lived in.
+After WW1, he then went off to fight in the Second World War with his son – my grandfather John – and the two of them survived that too… Just to provide for their families and their descendants so they could sit around on their arses doing things like drawing comics instead of getting a proper job.